Use Hover Text on Mac

 Select Enable Hover Text.

-If you want to customize Hover Text, click Options.
+If you want to customise Hover Text, click Options.
 For example, you can specify:

 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.